 Treating Gum Disease in Austin, TX

-Moderate to severe cases of gum disease can be treated with multiple surgical and non-surgical methods.
-Antibiotics, scaling, and root planing are non-surgical while flap surgery, bone grafting, and tissue regeneration are surgical methods.
+Dr. Wainwright can fix moderate to severe cases of gum disease with multiple surgical and non-surgical methods.
+Antibiotics, and scaling and root planing are non-surgical while flap surgery, bone grafting, and tissue regeneration are surgical methods.

-Antibiotics are used to help eliminate the bacteria that cause tooth infection in the first place.
-Scaling is a treatment used in conjunction with root planing.
+Antibiotics help eliminate the bacteria that cause tooth infection in the first place.
+Scaling is a treatment dentists use in conjunction with root planing.
 Scaling is a deep cleaning performed in our office that removes bacteria, plaque, and tartar from all surfaces of the mouth.
 Root planing smooths out tooth roots to combat gum inflammation.

-Patients may need flap surgery, wherein the gum tissue is lifted to expose tooth roots and clean out bacteria more effectively.
-Bone grafting is done for patients who have receding gums by using transplanted bone.
-Tooth loss can be prevented through tissue regeneration that covers gums and keeps teeth in place.
+Patients may need flap surgery, wherein the dentist lifts the gum tissue to expose tooth roots and clean out bacteria more effectively.
+Bone grafting is for patients who have receding gums and uses transplanted bone to replace deteriorating jaw bone.
+Also, your dentist can help you prevent tooth loss using a tissue regeneration procedure to covers gums and keep teeth in place.
+To learn more about gum disease treatments at our office, see Periodontal Therapy.

 Common Signs of Gum Disease

-There are multiple symptoms of gum disease to be aware of:
+There are many signs and symptoms of gum disease that you should be aware of, including:

 - Loose teeth